wpmetabox/docs/_docs/extensions/mb-relationships.md

 ] );
 ```

-The code is similar to the above section, except the extra `sibling` parameter.
-That parameter works for all post, term or user query.
+The code is similar to the above section, except the the extra `sibling` parameter.
+That parameter works for all posts, terms, or users queries.

 ## Post archive

-All the examples above work well with single post, term or user.
-But if you want to display connected posts in the blog archive page, this method will create a dozen of queries for each post in the archive page.
+All the examples above work well with a single post, term, or user.
+But if you want to display connected posts on the blog archive page, this method will create a dozen of queries for each post on the archive page.
 That's a lot of extra queries.

 To solve this problem, we need to use the following code: